Welcome to our website,

 If the ball only lands on 1 pin on a wheel most of the time, the ball will likely to exit the track and strike the same pin most of the time on that wheel, then that wheel will have a single drop off area and will make the calculations of how far the ball has left to travel from a certain ball revolution identified to the end of a spin more straight forward.

-If the ball lands on 2 pins on a wheel most of the
+If the ball lands on 3 pins on a wheel most of

 Our 2 pin game is capable of maintaining accuracy of ‘where on the rotor the ball will exit the track’ on slow to fast rotor speeds regardless which dominate pin the ball lands on.
 This means players will no longer be restricted to only betting on slow rotor speeds in the 2 pin game.
 This should give the player complete wheel domination in the 2 pin game.